yixin-mei/yixin-mei.github.io/_publications/MediaNationalism.md

 ---
 title: "How Do Consumers Respond to Misinformation?
-Evidence from the Japanese Nuclear Contamination (with Ruoyu Qian)"
+Evidence from Japanese Nuclear Emissions (with Ruoyu Qian)"
 collection: publications
-permalink: /publication/MediaNationalism
+# permalink: /publication/MediaNationalism
 pubtype: 'workinprogress'
 excerpt: ''
 # date: 2009-10-01